Rare earths trade dispute: History of the dispute

+In the 2000s, China began to restrict the rare earths industry out of a desire to control foreign investment in strategic industries, and exports of rare earths decreased.
+Because China was the world's biggest supplier of rare earths at the time it instituted export restrictions in the 2000s, its policies resulted in major disruption to global supply and significant price increases.

 The American news program 60 Minutes broadcast a segment on the dispute in which the news anchor said that, due to the ubiquity of the use of the rare earths, especially in weaponry, the Chinese restrictions posed a national security threat to the US.

 China was accused of unofficially banning of rare earths exports to Japan during a diplomatic standoff between the two countries after the 2010 Senkaku boat collision incident, though China denies such reports.
 Critics pointed at this incident to argue that China was not above using its dominance in rare earths production to gain leverage in international negotiations.

 The WTO case

 The US brought a case to WTO's Dispute Settlement Body against the Chinese restrictions.
 The European Union and Japan also joined the case on the US side.
 The US argued that the Chinese restrictions were in breach of the accession treaty that China had signed when it joined the WTO in 2001.
 The treaty disallowed export duties and quotas, except for goods specifically listed.
 Rare earths were not among the goods specifically listed.

 China argued that its restrictions were legal because WTO regulations allow countries to impose export duties and quotas for reasons of conservation and to protect plant, animal, and human safety.

-The Dispute Settlement Panel ruled against China.
-Though the Panel acknowledged that countries are allowed to restrict exports for reasons brought up by China, the Panel was not persuaded that the Chinese restrictions served those reasons.
-It is true that countries have the right to restrict mining for reasons of conservation and safety, but once the material is out of the ground, WTO member governments could not discriminate between domestic and foreign firms in giving access to the mined resource.
-China's restrictions gave its domestic firms preferential access to the rare earths, which was against the principle of “non-discrimination” that WTO members are obligated to follow.
+The WTO ruled against China, determining that its export controls were not justifiable according to the exceptions that China had contended.